 4.1.
 Overview.
 There are two files needed for a basic ISCST3 run: a control file and a meteorological data file.
 The ISCST3 control file contains the name of the meteorological data file.
 The control file contains various specifications on how to conduct the simulation.
 Some important elements are the source geometry (field coordinates), the receptor geometry (in this case, the coordinates of the monitor locations), the source information (sometimes there are multiple sources, for example, to approximate an irregularly shaped field) which includes the flux, the name of the meteorological file, and the name of any output files, as well as other information and controlling parameters.
 Table 3 presents an annotated control file.
-The ISCST3 manual gives extensive instructions on how to build the control file from a similar problem.
+The ISCST3 manual gives extensive instructions on how to build the control file.
+The simplest method of producing a control file is to modify an existing control file from a similar problem.